Amit Harlev

 Center for Applied Math, Cornell University

-I am a fourth year PhD student at Cornell University's Center for Applied Mathematics where I am fortunate to be advised by Ziv Scully.
+I am a fifth year PhD student at Cornell University's Center for Applied Mathematics where I am fortunate to be advised by Ziv Scully.
+I am on the academic job market this year.
 My research focuses on scheduling in queues, with a particular interest in minimizing tail metrics and the Gittins index.
 I received my undergraduate degree in Mathematics from Harvey Mudd College in 2022.
 In 2024, I was awarded the NDSEG (accepted) and NSF GRFP (declined) graduate fellowships.
 Previously, I was a full time software engineer at Meta (2021).
 Recently, I started a blog and submitted by first post to SoME4.

 A Gittins Policy for Optimizing Tail Latency